 If you are on the conventional sewer system it is the responsibility of the property owner/renter to call a plumber and pay the bill.
 The City does not take responsibility for blockages and clogs on the private property.

 If the property is serviced by the Effluent system the City will respond as rapidly as possible.
 The City will inspect and determine if the problem lays within City responsibility.
-If any blockage, clog, FOG, or wrongful call out the City will charge the property a minimum of $126.00.
+If any blockage, clog, FOG, or wrongful call out the City will charge the property is a Title 8 Fine.
 The best time to call is within regular business hours.
 After hours may cost the property if not the City’s responsibility.